We modulate regulatory T cells

 Jean-François Morin

 Jean-François Morin is an Investment Director covering venture capital investments in biotech and medical devices companies.
-Jean-François currently serves on the Boards of ONA Therapeutics, Sensorion and Orphalan.
+Jean-François currently serves on the Boards of ONA Therapeutics, Coave Therapeutics, Orphalan, Elkedonia, Pixee Medical and May Health.
 Prior to joining Bpifrance, he was a Financial Manager at CDC Entreprises, a Funds Management company where he was involved in structuring several investment funds and for the portfolio monitoring, mostly in Venture Capital.
 He is graduate from EDHEC Business School in France.

 Head of R&D Global Portfolio Strategy and Strategic Finance at Takeda